Protocentral/protocentral_openview/README.md

 OpenView is written on the [Processing Java IDE](https://processing.org/download/) and is fully open source.
 You can compile your own from the source code provide in this GitHub repository.

-### Processing library dependencies
+## Compiling and running OpenView from Source

+1. Install the [Processing IDE](https://processing.org/download) for your specific operating system from [here](https://processing.org/download)
+2. Install the folowing library dependencies.
+You can install these from Processing through (Sketch->Import Library->Add Library) and search for the name.
     * ControlP5 GUI library
     * Grafica

-You can install these from Processing through (Sketch->Import Library->Add Library).
+3. Click Run to run the application

 ## Supported devices